academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 The settings page allows you to preview specific variants of each font, as well as the standard core font (generally normal/non-italic, and regular/400-weight).

+= Is it just Google Webfonts? =

+For now, yes it is.
+The Woo Framework is designed to pull in external webfonts from Google only at present.

+There are plans to extend this to other sources of web-based fonts, with the risk that it may be a little ess robust when it comes to theme updates from WooThemes.
+However, that will likely be a separate plugin;
+this plugin will continue to support just Google Webfonts.

 == Screenshots ==

 1.